MiracleSheep/Python_Pygame_TestTubeGame/README.md

   * Difficulty settings

  ## Tools used
  > This was my first time using python for a graphics game, so I tried out a library called pygame.
-I also used a build tool known as pybuilder.
-Finally, in order to make executables for MacOS and Windows, I used Py2app and PyInstaller, respectively.
+In order to make executables for MacOS and Windows, I used Py2app and PyInstaller, respectively.

-## Building and Running
+## Running

-### Building
-1. Pull this repository from Github: ``git clone https://github.com/MiracleSheep/Javascript_Discord_PollBot.git``
-2. Navigate to the pulled repository
-3. Install pybuilder; ``pip install pybuilder``
-4. Build the project: ``pyb``
-5. Find the distribution in ``Target/dist/``
-6. The main file is TestTubeGame.
-Execute that to start the program.

 #### Current Status: Finished